AUDIO: Vulcan launch for Eliot Kennedy's charity album by daughter of tragic Jimi Heselden

-Yorkshire song king Eliot Kennedy today announced his next all-star charity concert is ready for take off - it will be at the Vulcan hanger at Doncaster Airport.
+Yorkshire song king Eliot Kennedy today announced his next all-star charity concert is ready for take off - it will be at the Vulcan hanger at Doncaster Sheffield Airport.

 The gig will raise funds for Hidden Wounds, a division of Help For Heroes, and launch the debut album and singing career of Jo Heselden-Edwards in memory of her father, Yorkshire's famed and tragic entrepreneur Jimi Heselden.